Randy Arozarena Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

+- The Dodgers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Dodgers' 4.26 team ERA ranks 17th among all league pitching staffs.
+- The Dodgers have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.

-- Dodgers pitchers combine to allow 58 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- In his last appearance on Saturday against the St. Louis Cardinals, the righty went five innings, giving up three earned runs while surrendering four hits.
+- The lefty last pitched on Sunday against the St. Louis Cardinals, when he went 3 2/3 innings, allowing four earned runs while giving up five hits.

-- The 30-year-old has amassed an ERA of 5.88, with 6.5 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.